West Bengal Tourism

-When talking about West Bengal tourism, we know that the state is famed all over for its natural beauty.
-It is located in the Bay of Bengal. the state is bordered by Bangladesh, Bhutan and Nepal, and is highly acclaimed for its affinity for the arts and culture.
-If you are looking for a tryst with nature, or some time away simply contemplating the depth of life while watching an extraordinary sunset, or a decadent meal full of sinful sweets and spicy fries then West Bengal is the place for you.
+When talking about the West Bengal tourism, we know that the state is famed all over for its natural beauty.
+Located in the Bay of Bengal, the state is bordered by Bangladesh, Bhutan and Nepal, and is highly acclaimed for its affinity for the arts and culture.
+If you are looking for a tryst with nature, or some time away simply contemplating the depth of life while watching an extraordinary sunset, or a decadent meal full of sinful sweets or spicy fries, then tourism in West Bengal is meant for you.
 What’s famous in West Bengal is not just the food or the art but the spirit of the people, the ubiquitous laid-back attitude of the people, the vibrant markets, the muggy humidity and the twisting turning alleyways.
-This West Bengal travel guide intends to make you familiar with everything that the state proffers to the traveler, be it food, art, culture, festivals or the wonders of nature.
+The best places in West Bengal make one feel welcome and completely at home.

 Although there are many tourist destinations in the state, the gem of West Bengal tourism is Darjeeling, a serene, charming little hill station that invokes the poet in everybody.
 Beautiful sunrises to wake up to, foggy afternoons spent soaking up the sunrays, and chilly evenings to bundle up inside in.
 Just the name of Darjeeling conjures up images of the sun reflecting off of snow covered peaks, vibrant green hills and fragrant tea gardens, while the clouds roll in.
 Tiger Hill, perched atop a height of 2,590 m, is especially popular for offering mesmerizing sunrises, when the weather is clear.